-- Biblical principles are applied to all our investment options
+- Biblical principles are applied to all investment options and portfolios

-- Easy payment methods – electronic funds transfer, BPAY, cheque and/or direct debit
+- Easy payment methods – EFT, BPAY, or Authorised Bank Transfer

 - Submit and track your contributions with quick online access to your account

-- Regular communication to keep you up-to-date and informed of any changes
+- Remain up-to-date and informed of changes through regular communication

-- Superannuation and stewardship education in your workplace
+- Free superannuation seminars held in your workplace

 Do I have to supply my employees’ Tax File Numbers?